-By the grace of God and the leading of the Holy Spirit, Village Ministries (now Vision Impact Liberia,) has been able to live out God’s call and impact the lives of thousands of Liberian Muslims living in abject poverty in the interior of this country.
-Co-founded in 2006, by Liberian Eric Sumo and Canadian Helen Fletcher the ministry has flourished through much prayer and God’s favour.
+By the grace of God and the leading of the Holy Spirit, Vision Impact Liberia has been able to live out God’s call and impact the lives of thousands of Liberian Muslims living in abject poverty in the interior of this country.
+Co-founded in 2006, by Liberian Eric Sumo and Canadian Helen Fletcher, the ministry has flourished through much prayer and God’s grace.

-In 2007 the ministry became a Society in Canada as an agent of the charity ICMS (International Christian Missions Services) our receipt writer and liaison with Revenue Canada.
-The ministry began to awaken hope and kindle enthusiasm with three vocational schools in Tailoring, Carpentry, Auto Body Mechanics, Agriculture, Cosmetology and Cooking with all our students viewing the Jesus Film and many accepting Jesus Christ.
+In 2007 the ministry became a Society in Canada as an agent of the charity International Christian Missions Services (ICMS) — our receipt writer and liaison with Revenue Canada.
+The ministry began to awaken hope and kindle enthusiasm with three vocational schools offering Tailoring, Carpentry, Auto Body Mechanics, Agriculture, Cosmetology, and Cooking — with all our students viewing the Jesus Film and many accepting Jesus Christ.

-Our main focus is the 1-2 week Outreach program where we travel to the villages of the interior of Liberia, provide a three day teaching conference, and at night show the Jesus Film, which we have in English and all 15 dialects of the country, and other CDs of Old Testament stories.
+Our main focus is the 1-2 week Outreach program, where we travel to the villages of the interior of Liberia, provides a three day teaching conference, and at night show of the Jesus Film, which we have in English and all 15 dialects of the country, and other CDs of Old Testament stories.
 Over 15,000 have viewed the Jesus Film.
 We hold services on Sundays and help with their physical needs.
-We walk village, to village, hut to hut meeting and praying with the families as we invite them to our movies.
+We walk village, to village, hut to hut, meeting and praying with the families as we invite them to our movies.
 Our efforts and influence with the Gospel of Jesus Christ have covered eight of the 15 counties in the country.